 Google's global creative director, Ben Jones says, "We need to stop thinking of machines as rivals.
 Instead, we should see them as an opportunity to take our creativity to the next level."
 By analyzing user data and user intent, Artificial Intelligence is helping marketing leaders around the world to decipher the ever-changing dynamics of content marketing.

 To better optimize your website, you could integrate chatbots to answer FAQs and also collect feedback from your customers and have them analyzed by the team.
+Some content marketing examples like these help you to test what your audience responds well to.

-It's Either a Hit Or a Miss
+It's Either a Hit or a Miss